-- A Texas Title for a vehicle located out of state, the owner must complete and submit a Vehicle Identification Number Self-Certification, Form VTR-272-B. - A Registration Purposes Only, the owner must complete and submit an Application for Registration Purposes Only, Form VTR-272. - A Texas Title for an off-highway use only vehicle, the owner must complete and submit a Statement of Physical Inspection, Form VTR-270. - A Texas Title for a vehicle that is not subject to the Texas safety inspection requirements, the owner must complete and submit a Form VTR-270. - A Title Only, the owner must complete and submit a Form VTR-270.
-Counties should apply the "VIN Certification Waived" remark when a customer files a Title Only application without submitting a Vehicle Inspection Report or an Out-of-State Identification Certificate, Form VI-30.
+- A Texas Title for a vehicle located out of state, the owner must complete and submit a Vehicle Identification Number Self-Certification (Form VTR-272-B). - A Registration Purposes Only, the owner must complete and submit an Application for Registration Purposes Only (Form VTR-272). - A Texas Title for an off-highway use only vehicle, the owner must complete and submit a Statement of Physical Inspection (Form VTR-270). - A Texas Title for a vehicle that is not subject to the Texas safety inspection requirements, the owner must complete and submit a Form VTR-270. - A Title Only, the owner must complete and submit a Form VTR-270.
+Counties should apply the "VIN Certification Waived" remark when a customer files a Title Only application without submitting a Vehicle Inspection Report.
 Later, when registering the vehicle, the customer must then submit a new title application to remove the "VIN Certification Waived" remark.